Who needs a PC?

 Aesthetics

 Surely the 8MHz Atari ST isn't powerful enough to properly run a first-person shooter?
 You need at least a 25MHz PC, right?
-Ignoring its drab user interface, the visuals are impressive using a 3D engine that won't fail to impress.
+Ignoring its drab user interface, the visuals are remarkable, using a 3D engine that won't fail to impress.
 This makes use of texture mapping, light-sourced sprites, and a decent framerate.
 Power without the price.
 The only niggle I have is that the weapon is perhaps too large as it obscures close enemies!

-As for the audio, it's equally impressive using sound effects and great music.
+As for the audio, it's equally impressive, using sound effects and great music.
 Everything is even better on the Atari STe thanks to the stereo DMA coprocessor.
-This game is awesome so colour me impressed!
+This game is awesome, so colour me impressed!

-It looks and sounds excellent which is always nice, so let's check out the last two monsters...
+It looks and sounds excellent, which is always nice, so let's check out the last two monsters...

 The CryptO'pinion?